phanerka/link-stash/Lediting/Generally used tiles n props.md

 (WIP) thats more of a personal file, but i dont mind it sharing. if u understand it, ofc.

+Press Q in leditor to colorpick a tile/prop.
 ### SS / Superstructure / Five Pebbles
 Pipe entrance mostly is in crawl area